warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         WS2_32.DLL linked to MS Proxy 2.0).
 I don't know if more recent versions of MS Proxy fixes this bug.
-To makes XMail work in such environment you can use 'DefaultSMTPGateways' option in 'SERVER.TAB' (see the section on "SERVER.TAB VARIABLES" above) to use smart SMTP hosts.
+To makes XMail work in such environment you can use 'DefaultSMTPGateways' option in 'SERVER.TAB' (see "SERVER.TAB VARIABLES" above) to use smart SMTP hosts.
 Or better still, strip away MS Proxy server and setup a cheap PC running Linux + IP-Masquerading that cost exactly 0.0 $ and works great.
 Or use 'SmartDNSHost' configuration to redirect recursion queries to a DNS smart host that support TCP and recursion.

+    [top]

 THANKS